jalp14/Euphoria/README.md

 # Plan 2018 - 2019

-Well I did not anticipate that my group project will takme most of my time -_- And now I have exams :|
+Well I did not anticipate that my group project will take most of my time -_- And now I have exams greattt :|

 Development will continue after my exams